 Arbitration

-Arbitration means the appointment of an independent person to act as an adjudicator (or judge) in a dispute, to decide on the terms of a settlement.
+Arbitrationmeans the appointment of an independent person to act as an adjudicator (or judge) in a dispute, to decide on the terms of a settlement.
 Both parties in a conflict have to agree about who the arbitrator should be, and that the decision of the arbitrator will be binding on them all.
 Arbitration differs from mediation and negotiation in that it does not promote the continuation of collective bargaining: the arbitrator listens to and investigates the demands and counter-demands and takes over the role of decision-maker.
 People or organisations can agree on having either a single arbitrator or a panel of arbitrators whom they respect and whose decision they will accept as final, in order to resolve the conflict.